Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

 How to Be a Good Podcast Guest

 Be Prepared with a List of Interview Questions.
 The most difficult types of podcasts for me are those where I'm invited to speak on a topic, but there's no agenda or questions provided by the host or producer.
 I don't know how to prepare and I could be left struggling for an answer to an off-topic or odd question.
 That doesn't do much to build my reputation other than that it might demonstrate I can think on my feet.
 If I completely flounder, it could even damage my reputation.
 What I've also found is that those podcasts tend to ramble and are unfocused.

-Not having a show agenda can often be the sign of an inexperienced podcast host.
+Not having a show agenda can often be the sign of an inexperienced or lazy podcast host.
 If at all possible, ask the host for a list of questions or topics to be discussed.
-If they don't provide one (I've had that happen) or just flat out refuse, it's worth a shot for you to propose an agenda or list of questions.
+If they don't provide one (I've had that happen) or just flat out refuse, you could propose an agenda or list of questions.
 If they're not interested in your agenda proposal and not having a show plan is extremely unsettling for you, consider whether you want to be on the show or not.
 Remember, it’s their show and they can run it any way they want.
 The host may even ignore your proposed agenda when recording or on air.
 That’s just as bad as having no agenda.

 Be Early to the Show.
 Jumping on the call well before the show begins will allow you and the host to settle in and work out any technology bugs.
 They will, and do, happen… guaranteed.

 © 2017 Heidi Thorne